-To enable Transaction data sharing and analytics to address financial crime, the UK industry needs to establish the following capabilities.
+To enable transaction data sharing and analytics to address financial crime, the UK industry needs to establish the following capabilities.

-- Collaboration and data sharing: greater collaboration between users the inter-bank payments system e.g. BACS and Faster Payments, and/or the data owners, to share or pool their existing payments data in the interests of combatting Financial Crime.
-A pooled data set will open up new opportunities for identifying and preventing Financial Crime. - Data sharing compliance and controls: establish the data sharing and data protection related rules, controls and considerations (for example syntax and lexicon for pooled data). - Application of analytical capabilities to extract actionable insights: Analysis and extraction of the appropriate actionable insights that address each of the priority financial crime use cases. - Distribution of insights: once extracted, make the insights available to relevant industry participants in a standardised usable format that is consumable by all types of PS; large and small, established and new entrants.
-It is intended the insights are used in a manner to augment and leverage PSPs' existing fraud management capabilities, rather than replace existing capabilities.
+- Collaboration and data sharing: greater collaboration between users of the inter-bank payments system e.g. BACS and Faster Payments, and/or the data owners, to share or pool their existing payments data in the interests of combatting Financial Crime.
+A pooled data set will open up new opportunities for identifying and preventing Financial Crime. - Data sharing compliance and controls: establish the data sharing and data protection related rules, controls and considerations (for example syntax and lexicon for pooled data). - Application of analytical capabilities to extract actionable insights: Analysis and extraction of the appropriate actionable insights that address each of the priority financial crime use cases. - Distribution of insights: once extracted, make the insights available to relevant industry participants in a standardised usable format that is consumable by all types of PSP; large and small, established and new entrants.
+It is intended the insights are used in a manner to augment and leverage PSPs' existing fraud management capabilities, rather than replace existing capabilities. - Real-time vs batched: Over a period of time it is anticipated that the intelligence will be able to provide real-time notifications to participating PSPs.
+In the initial phases it would likely be batched analysis providing after-the-event insights.